 - Increased frequency and severity of extreme weather events.
-The higher the warming, the higher the risk. - Rising sea levels and higher average temperatures. - Potential for mass climate-related migration, social unrest and political instability.
+The higher the warming, the higher the risk. - Rising sea levels and higher average temperatures. - Potential for mass climate-related migration, social unrest and political instability. - Some geographies could become uninsurable due to climate impacts.

-- Business interruptions and impacts on profit, economic impacts, damage to infrastructure, supply chain issues, higher insurance premiums from extreme weather events. - Decreased economic productivity and output due to chronic climate change impacts. - General geopolitical risk of social backlash, where emissions-intensive companies could lose business and trust.
+- Business interruptions and impacts on profit, economic impacts, damage to infrastructure, supply chain issues, higher insurance premiums from extreme weather events. - Credit ratings of companies could be affected with large financial impacts at a global bond fund level. - Decreased economic productivity and output due to chronic climate change impacts. - Social unrest, as a result of lack of action against climate change, could become a material risk for companies. - General geopolitical risk of social backlash, where emissions-intensive companies could lose business and trust. - Some bonds may lose market value.

-More information on our approach to climate risk management, governance and strategy, within pension funds is available in the supporting Legal & General entity report section of our website Legalandgeneral.com/tcfd
+More information on our approach to climate risk management, governance and strategy, within pension funds is available in the supporting Legal & General entity report section of our website legalandgeneral.com/tcfd